Smonman/WoW-Export-Map-to-Blender/README.md

 This is a python script that needs to be executet within Blender.
 The Blender file needs to be in the same folder as the exported OBJs and textures using [WoW Model Exporter](https://marlam.in/obj/)

+Still to do:
++ alpha textures
++ remove double vertecies
++ add skybox
++ group and center all the objects
++ add doodats to the models